 Causes of Dog Allergies

 You may have heard that some dog breeds trigger allergy symptoms while others don't, or that short-haired dogs are safe while long-haired dogs prone to shedding are not.
 But on the whole, experts say that isn't the case.
-In fact, one dog and another of the same breed can give off very different levels of allergen.
+In fact, two dogs of the same breed can each give off very different levels of allergen.

 You might wonder why dog dander has such an effect on you.
 People with allergies have oversensitive immune systems.
 Their bodies overreact to harmless substances -- like dog dander -- and attack it as they would bacteria or viruses.
 The sneezing and watery eyes are just the side effects of the body's attempt to destroy or flush out the allergen.